About Child Sponsorship

 "It can be degrading for the family and parents of a child to be reminded of their dependency on a distant stranger.
 For this reason communication with sponsors is often discouraged".

 The children whom we take in have lost their parents and have no family to care for them.
 In circumstances where children feel alone and unloved, we believe that sponsorship is actually positive rather than degrading for the child to feel there is someone somewhere taking an interest in them.
-We encourage contact between sponsors and children.
-With our special mission to children who have lost their parents, sponsorship is a positive thing.

 "The administration expenses involved in sponsorship are high and this money could be better used directly helping poverty".

 If the alternative to sponsorship is for all the money to be used to help children, then that would be better.
 Some donors give regular donations without sponsorship and they are very valued.
 However, it has been estimated that the whole world's poverty could be cured for the amount of money that Europeans spend on ice cream.